Alaipayuthey (soundtrack)

-Alai Payuthey is the soundtrack album, composed by A. R. Rahman, to the 2000 Indian Tamil film of the same name.
+Alaipayuthey is the soundtrack album, composed by A. R. Rahman, to the 2000 Indian Tamil film of the same name.
 The soundtrack album consists of nine tracks from the original Tamil version of the album, whereas the Telugu version has seven tracks.
 The soundtrack of Alaipayuthey was unanimously hailed as a Mani Ratnam film soundtrack turning for rhythmic fusion using modern synthesizers.
 A film, initially planned with film score, eventually took place.

 The soundtrack was well-received by audiences and received a number of awards the subsequent year.
 The original soundtrack sold over six lakh cassettes, and A. R. Rahman won the Filmfare Award for Best Music Director in 2000.
 The film score achieved cult status after the release of the film.